aaronland/go-unicode-table/README.md

 rm -rf tmp
 ```

-If you need or want to make changes to the files in the `www` directory you will need to "re-bundle" them, like this:
+If you need or want to make changes to the files in the `www` directory you will need to "re-bundle" them by running the `bundle` target in the Makefile, like this:

 ```
 make bundle